frc5431/Styleguide/README.md

 Always put `break` unless you intend fallthrough.
 If you are falling through, put each case on seperate lines.

-Always put a `default` case. `default` should always be the very last case, no matter what.
+Always put a `default` case. `default` should always be the very last case, unless you are intentionally falling through with it.

 EXAMPLE:
 BAD: